+Founded in 1132, Fountains Abbey in Yorkshire is emblematic of the power and wealth of medieval monastic communities in England before being dissolved by Henry VIII.
 Like many in the country, Fountains Abbey suffered during the 14th century as a result of economic hardship and the Black Death, and it began to slowly deteriorate.

 The Dissolution of the Monasteries was the final nail in Fountains Abbey’s coffin, with its ornate stonework and towering archways being all that remains 900 years after it was built.